| || |

 Overview of the Clearwater Program

-The Clearwater Program MFP evaluates infrastructure and facilities through the year 2050 and makes recommendations on how to maintain a reliable and cost-effective wastewater management system while increasing the use of a valuable resource, recycled water.
+The Clearwater Program MFP evaluates infrastructure and facilities through the year 2050 and makes recommendations on how to maintain a reliable and cost-effective wastewater management system while increasing the use of recycled water, a valuable resource.

-The MFP has identified the need for a new onshore tunnel and, possibly, a new ocean outfall to convey treated wastewater effluent from the Sanitation Districts' Joint Water Pollution Control Plant in Carson to the ocean.
-A new tunnel/ocean outfall would allow for the inspection and any necessary repairs of two existing effluent tunnels, which flow full every day and have not been inspected in over 50 years.
+The MFP identified the need for a new onshore tunnel to convey treated wastewater effluent from the Sanitation Districts' Joint Water Pollution Control Plant in Carson to the ocean.
+A new tunnel will allow for the inspection and any necessary repairs of two existing effluent tunnels.
+The existing tunnels are nearly 60 and 80 years old and have not been inspected in over 50 years because both tunnels are needed to handle daily flows.

 Availability of Final Documents